San José, Mora, Costa Rica

 Getting stuck in old patterns or self-criticism without clarity on how to shift.

-Losing touch with inspiration or struggling to trust your inner voice.
+Losing touch with creative inspiration or struggling to trust your inner voice.

 Carrying loss or pain that feels too heavy to face or move through.

-Falling back into the same thought loops or behaviors that no longer serve you.
+Falling back into the same thought loops, habits, or behaviors that no longer serve you.

 Seeing conflict, distance, or misunderstandings arise with those you care about.